Wuori Township, St. Louis County, Minnesota

 Wuori Township is a township in Saint Louis County, Minnesota, United States.
 The population was 572 at the 2010 census.

 U.S. Highway 53 and State Highway 169 (MN 169) are two of the main routes in the township.

-Wuori Township is located immediately north of the city of Virginia.
+Wuori Township is immediately north of the city of Virginia.

-The unincorporated community of Florenton is located within Wuori Township.
+The unincorporated community of Florenton is in Wuori Township.
 Britt is nearby.

-A majority of Wuori Township is located within the Superior National Forest.
-The Laurentian Continental Divide Recreation Area is located within Wuori Township on Highway 53.
-The recreation area serves as the trailhead for the Lookout Mountain Trail system.
+A majority of Wuori Township is in the Superior National Forest.
+The Laurentian Continental Divide Recreation Area is in Wuori Township, on Highway 53.
+The recreation area functions as the trailhead for the Lookout Mountain Trail system.

 Etymology

-Wuori is a name derived from the Finnish language, meaning "mountain".
+Wuori is from a Finnish word meaning 'mountain'.